 Gross domestic product (GDP) data is key to understanding the health of the U.S. economy, but may not be so critical for stock market traders and investors.

 When economists want to analyze whether the economy is expanding or slipping into a recession, they often turn to the U.S. gross domestic product (GDP) report.
+So what is GDP, and should investors monitor it closely?
 This massive bounty of data, the biggest and most comprehensive economic indicator, reveals the economy’s bottom line each quarter, measuring how much total output has increased or declined.

 Report name: Gross Domestic Product Released by: U.S. Department of Commerce, Bureau of Economic Analysis Release date: Generally the fourth week of the month; day of the week can vary Release time: 8:30 a.m.
 ET

 Best trait: A lot of information all in one place.
-"This is the catch-all report," says Patrick O'Hare, chief market analyst at Briefing.com.
-"If you are an economist, the GDP report will provide messages for you in one fell swoop.
-It breaks things down neatly into four categories: (1) personal consumption expenditures; (2) gross private investment; (3) net exports (the difference between what the U.S. sells abroad and what it imports); and (4) a snapshot of government spending."
+"This is the catch-all report," says Patrick O’Hare, chief market analyst at Briefing.com.
+“If you are an economist, the GDP report will provide messages for you in one fell swoop."

 One weakness: It’s old news.
 “It is a must-read for economists, but less so for equity traders," says O’Hare.
 “The U.S. economy is huge and it takes a while to get everything together.
 We don’t get the advance estimate until a month into the next quarter.
 And, because of the size of the economy, you get two subsequent revisions.
 It is somewhat dated and that can reduce its [market] impact."